7 Food-Friendly Tips to Manage Diabetes

 The good news…making small changes to your diet (like eating more fresh and unprocessed foods from the Diabetic-Friendly Menu), can help control blood sugar levels.

-Here are 7 things you can do to improve your diet and manage blood sugar levels:
+Here are 7 diabetes diet tips to control your sugar levels:

 1. Choose healthy meals